The Skyline Problem In C++ - C++ Programming Tutorial

 • Since there are 2n events, processing all events requires O(2n log n), which simplifies to O(n log n).

-Therefore, the overall time complexity is O(n log n), dominated by the sorting step and the heap operations.
+Consequently, the total time complexity amounts to O(n log n), where the sorting process and heap operations play a significant role.

 Space Complexity